CalebABG/Music-Visualizer/README.md

 ![](Resources/logo2.png?raw=true "MVisualizer Logo")
 ## Synopsis
-A Unique and Visually Appealing Audio Visualizer, to add some extra kick to your tunes!
+A unique and kick-ass audio visualizer, to add some pizzazz to your tunes!
 If you're just stopping by please check out the application which is in the MVisualizer Jar folder.

 ---